xmartlabs/xmartlabs.github.io/_drafts/2015-09-14-Introducing-Eureka-iOS-form-library-written-in-pure-Swift.md

 author_id: mtnBarreto
 ---

-We are incredibly excited to announce Eureka!, our first Swift open source project designed to easily build table-view forms.
+We are incredibly excited to announce Eureka!, our first Swift open source project designed to easily build dynamic table-view forms.

 #**Why we built Eureka!**